Call and Book Your Hotel Now!

 Prague's Ruzyne International Airport is a major airport of the Czech Republic.
-It is situated 20km northwest of the city centre and can be reached within 30 minutes by car.
-This Airport has daily flights from several European and few North American cities on national and budget carriers.
-The national carrier, Czech Airlines offers its services to many European and some international destinations, including New York and Toronto.
-Some airline companies provide cheap direct flights such as Easy Jet, Ryan air and BMI baby from UK, Smart Wings from Continental Europe & Turkey, Aer Lingus from the Irish cities of Dublin & Cork, Sky Europe and Sterling from Scandinavian countries.
+It is situated 20km north-west of the city centre and can be reached within 30 minutes by car.
+This Airport has daily flights from European and North American cities on national and budget carriers.
+The national carrier, Czech Airlines offers its services to many European and international destinations, including New York and Toronto.
+Some airline companies provide cheap direct flights to Prague.

-The airport is well connected with the city by buses, shuttles and taxies.
+The airport is well connected with the city by buses, shuttles and taxis.
 The journey takes around 30 minutes to reach the city centre.
-The buses run from 4:30 a.m. to 9:30 p.m.

 This is the most comfortable and easiest way of travel.
 Prague is connected with Berlin, Vienna and Budapest by Eurocity trains.
 The city has two international stations namely Hlavni Nadrazi - the central station, and Praha Holesovice.
 Both the stations are linked with metro line C. It takes 4 - 4.5 hours from Vienna, 6.5 hours from Budapest and 5 hours from Berlin to reach the city.
 The city also has some Super City Pendolino trains that offer faster options of travel.

 The city is connected with surrounding countries by highway connections from five major directions.
-So you can reach Prague city by bus or car.
+So you can reach Prague by bus or car.
 Florenc, Krizikova (metro lines B and C) is the main bus station for international buses in Prague, and is located to the east of the city.
 Major European cities are connected to Prague by Eurolines.
-However, the highway network is not well established and some highways are still under development.

 Metro is the most efficient, fast and highly integrated way of transport in Prague.
-Daytime metro runs from 05.00 a.m. to midnight.
+Daytime metro runs from 05.00am to midnight.
 It is used by around 400 million passengers per year and its three lines cover all areas of the city.
-This safe means of transport mostly runs underground and has about 50 stations in the city.
+This safe means of transport mostly runs underground and has about 50 stations in Prague.
 The subway system covers long distances in a matter of minutes.
-One can easily reach subway stations anywhere in the city if unable to continue to destination on foot.
+One can easily reach subway stations.
 Subway lines offer their service every 2 - 3 minutes during peak hours and every 10 minutes at other times.

 Some trams cover most scenic routes of the city running through the city centre.
 Some useful routes: Trams 9, 22, 23 and 91.